Peak Minerals: Peak Ore

 CREMINER, 1749-016 Lisboa, Portugal, email: diogo.rosa@ineti.ptAbstract

 Mineral deposits are considered as natural capital whose value can be assessed in exergy terms.
 Historical industry experience provides evidence that discovery and exploitation of mineral deposits are essentially energy intensive and that the persisting decline of the grade of the developed deposits demands increasing exergy replacement costs.
-The results demonstrate how far processed ores and concentrates are from ideal behaviour, and technologies from reversibility conditions.
+The results demonstrate how far processed ores and concentrates are from ideal behaviour, and technologies from reversibility conditions.1 Introduction

 Hydrocarbon reservoirs and ore deposits are natural bodies which hold exceptionally highly concentrated exergy.
 However, further exergy has to be spent in extracting and concentrating the raw materials from Earth, in order to produce commodities, final goods and services to the economic sphere.
 For mineral commodities in general, the increasing exergy cost of extraction and production is an indicator of depletion.
 In extracting or capturing energy resources, an increasing exergy cost per unit product also indicates depletion, but in this case the exergy expenditure per exergy delivered becomes a limiting factor of energy availability.